WeijieCui/RobotSimulator/readme.md

 ### To run this project(V2, UI version)

-The robot is free to roam around the surface of a table, key features for this version:
+The robot is free to roam around the surface of a table, Key features of this release:

-- The platform is a simple UI interface.
+- A simple UI interface.
 - Support the following commands:
     - PLACE X,Y,F: put the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.
     - MOVE: move the toy robot one unit forward in the direction it is currently facing.